1.What Is It?

 3.When Do I Take It?

 Ashwagandha should be taken multiple times during the day.
-Therefore, MassiveJoes recommends supplements with Ashwagandha two or three times, to be taken first your first, third and final meal of the day to avoid digestive upset.
+Therefore, MJ Fitness recommends supplements with Ashwagandha two or three times, to be taken with your first, third and final meal of the day to avoid digestive upse

 4.How Long Does It Take To Work?

-As Ashwagandha is an Adaptogen, it will take some time to begin to take effect in the body and reverse damage caused by long-term stress and high Cortisol levels.
-Combined with sensible dieting and training, consistently supplementing with Ashwagandha will take apprximately 2 weeks to take effect.
-The recommended efficacious dosage of Ashwagandha is between 600 and 1000 milligrams, twice daily.
+As Ashwagandha is an Adaptogen, it will take some time to begin to take effect in the body and reverse damage caused by long-term stress and high cortisol levels.
+Combined with sensible dieting and training, consistently supplementing with Ashwagandha will take approximately 2 weeks to take effect.
+The recommended efficacious dosage of Ashwagandha is between 600 and 1000 milligrams, daily.

 5.How Much Does It Cost?